nickraymond/Spoon_test_01/README.md

 ### Instructions:

-The Spotter system saves data and log information to its on-board SD card, and for a number of reasons, these logs are broken into several different file types and into indexed chunks.
+The system saves data and log information to its on-board SD card, and for a number of reasons, these logs are broken into several different file types and into indexed chunks.
 So all logs with prefix of 0872 will cover the same time range, and will have different content for that time range based on the type code (eg SYS or GPS).

 The system has 2 measures of time:
 - One is the on-board system clock count, and describes the time since the last system reset in milliseconds (ard_millis).
 This clock isn't very accurate in an absolute sense, and will have part-to-part variation, temperature sensitivity, etc. Its usefulness is really for tracking system resets, and for providing a master key to match all the different files to each other. eg: